Sonos set-top streaming box: rumours, leaks and our wishlist for the Apple TV rival

 So what can we expect from a Sonos streamer?
 Who will it partner with?
 And will it offer anything unique to help it stand out from what else is available?
-We'll run you through everything we know, as well as what we reckon Sonos will do.
+We'll run you through everything we know, and expect from, a Sonos streaming box.

 Sonos streaming box: release date rumours

-The original Bloomberg report said that Sonos' streaming box would launch around the end of 2024 or beginning of 2025.
-It was widely reported that Sonos delayed the launch of two products (including the streaming box) in order to focus on fixing its mobile app following its disastrous update.
-But given that The Verge claims to have seen images of the device, early 2025 sounds realistic.
-Bloomberg's Mark Gurman says March, so not long to go.
+The original Bloomberg report said that Sonos' streaming box would launch around the end of 2024 or the beginning of 2025.
+It was widely reported that Sonos delayed the launch of two products (including the streaming box) in order to focus on fixing its mobile app following its disastrous update last year.
+Given that 2024 is now long gone and The Verge claims to have seen images of the device, early 2025 sounded realistic.
+Bloomberg's Mark Gurman previously said March, too.

 Sonos streaming box: price prediction

-If the rumours are true, Sonos' streaming box could be quite expensive.
+If the rumours are true, Sonos' streaming box could be quite expensive, whenever it does show up.

 Sonos operates at the upper end of the market with every device it makes, but even so, a streaming box at this price will have to do a lot to justify the extra cost.